 At the end of the day, getting a Delta card means you are committing yourself to that airline to some degree.
 To truly understand whether Delta deserves a credit card spot in your wallet, you must understand the program and how redemptions work.
 This goes for any airline credit card.

-Use Virgin Atlantic to Book Delta Awards Instead
+Use Partners to Book Delta Awards Instead

 Virgin Atlantic is a Delta partner and an excellent alternative for booking award flights on Delta metal.
 Virgin Atlantic charges just 50,000 in Virgin Atlantic miles for Delta One business class to Europe, while Delta charge between 120-320,000 SkyMiles for that same flight.
 Domestic flights also cost much less through Virgin Atlantic than Delta.
 Even better, Virgin Atlantic is a transfer partner of all three major banks (Chase, Amex, and Citi).
 This means it is easier to earn Virgin Atlantic miles than Delta miles since you can transfer points from all of those banks.
+Using flying blue miles (KLM & Air France) and AeroMexico would be another option.

 This topic can be a hot debate at times, especially when it comes to Delta loyalists.
 But saying that a Delta credit card is not the best option for many does not mean that Delta isn't a good airline or that SkyMiles is a bad program.
 In fact, I share many great Delta deals on our Facebook group.